Evolutionary Machine Learning meets Self-Supervised Learning: a comprehensive survey: Introduction

 In parallel, the use of the \gls{ssl} paradigm has become widespread due to its ability to use unlabelled data to learn representations, which is particularly useful given that the process of data labelling is a task that can be tedious, time-consuming, and prone to errors.
 Within the text domain, BERT~\cite{kenton2019bert} set new records in several benchmarks by pretraining the model without labels.
 This success promoted the research in designing pretext tasks with similar impact in computer vision~\cite{tomasev2022pushing}, audio~\cite{chung2021w2v}, video~\cite{wang2023videomae}, or in multimodal scenarios~\cite{hager2023best}.

-The growing interest in these fields has sparked a new line of research that merges \gls{eml} and \gls{ssl}.
+The growing interest in these fields has sparked a line of research that merges \gls{eml} and \gls{ssl}.
 This combination can bring benefits by increasing the robustness of the representations learned by \gls{ssl} algorithms or improving the evolution process behind the learned solutions, especially in situations where labelled data is limited.

-To the best of our knowledge, no survey focuses on works that intersect \gls{eml} and \gls{ssl} with such a broad view.
+The surveys about \gls{eml} that were identified~\cite{zhang2011evolutionary, telikani2021evolutionary, mirjalili2019evolutionary} do not handle the topic of leveraging unlabelled data for representation learning despite listing a few studies that fit the subject.
+Similarly, surveys on \gls{ssl}~\cite{technologies9010002, gui2024survey} fall short in terms of detailing the efforts to automate the search or design of pretext tasks.
+Interestingly, conda activate neat covers the intersection of Supervised Learning with \gls{eml}~\cite{miikkulainen2023evolutionary}.
+However, to the best of our knowledge, no survey focuses on works that intersect \gls{eml} and \gls{ssl} with such a broad view.
 Nevertheless, we have identified a survey that focuses specifically on the use of \gls{ec} in the context of \glspl{gan}~\cite{wang2024application}.
 Since a dedicated survey already covers this topic, we exclude it from our scope and direct readers to it for further details.
-In this paper, we define what we call \gls{essl} as a new area of research.
+In the scope of this paper, we focus on studies that combine \gls{eml} and \gls{ssl}, defining a field which encompasses all the works that fit within this intersection, naming it \gls{essl}.
 In total, we identified 72 papers that fall within the scope of this work.
 The number of these publications by year is shown in Figure~\ref{fig:surveyed_papers}, and it supports the idea that interest in this area is growing.
 To find these papers, we used search terms related to \gls{ec} together with terms related to \gls{ssl}, using the AND operator.
 Some of the \gls{ec} terms include: evolutionary, evolutionary neural architecture search, genetic programming, evolutionary strategies, and cma-es.
 For the \gls{ssl} keywords, we used terms like self-supervised, pretext task, autoencoder, contrastive, siamese networks, and unsupervised pretraining.
 We ran our searches on Google Scholar, IEEExplore, ACM Digital Library, and SpringerLink.

-The main contributions of this survey are: (i) The definition of a new area of research called Evolutionary Self-Supervised Learning, along with a taxonomy, based on a review of recent work; (ii) A discussion of open challenges in the field and an outline of possible directions for future work within the proposed taxonomy.
+The main contributions of this survey are: (i) the formalisation of Evolutionary Self-Supervised Learning (E-SSL) as a research area, together with a taxonomy derived from recent studies; and (ii) a discussion of open challenges and promising directions for future work within this taxonomy.

 The remainder of this paper is organised as follows: Section~\ref{sec:ssl} gives background on the \gls{ssl} field, while Section~\ref{sec:eml} provides an overview of the \gls{eml} field; Section~\ref{sec:essl} describes the new research area and the proposed taxonomy; Section~\ref{sec:discussion_future_research} covers open challenges and future research directions; Finally, Section~\ref{sec:conclusion} wraps up the paper by summarising the main contributions.